-7.2.3 Entitlement Matrix
+8.2.3 Entitlement Matrix

 The unit of entitlement will be entitled persons (EP) or household.
 PAPs identified as vulnerable will be eligible for additional assistance and all PAPs will be permitted to take away the salvaged materials free of cost.
-Entitlements for different categories of losses and their corresponding entitlements are presented in Table 7.1.
+Entitlements for different categories of losses and their corresponding entitlements are presented in Table 8.1.
 These include both cash and non-cash or in-kind - for instance, development of resettlement site by the projects, employment in the project construction, etc. - compensation and assistance.
 Eligibility of PAPs will be governed by the entitlement matrix, cut-off dates and other conditions as per RAP implementation plan/guidelines.

-Table 7.1: Eligibility and Entitlement Matrix
+Table 8.1: Eligibility and Entitlement Matrix

-Loss Item 1: Loss of Agricultural Land Used in Terrace Cultivation Unit of Entitlement Entitlements Application Guidelines Additional Services Owner(s) of land identified by District Collector through Land Acquisition Survey 1.
-Negotiated Value (NV) of agricultural land agreed between PAPs and the District Collector 2.
-Cultivable Plot (1/2 kanal) of land (if available and technically feasible for development) near resettlement site in the case of the families without residual land.
-3. Dislocation Allowance of PKR 500/-(Five hundred) per kanal but the total amount will not exceed PKR 20,000./-(Twenty thousand) based on the Unit Rates agreed upon at a Jirga comprising Village Committee (VC) and District Collector.
-The Project through District Collector will pay cash compensation through crossed cheque with assistance from PRO to confirm identity of owner. be assisted by the Director-SRU to prepare legal documents in support of their ownership.
-Implementation Issues: 1.
-Landowners will be in formed of the details of the land acquisition and c ompensation process, resettlement package and payment procedure.
+Loss Item 1: Loss of Agricultural Land Used in Terrace Cultivation Unit of Entitlement Entitlements Application Guidelines Additional Services Owner(s) of land identified by District Collector through Land Acquisition Survey or agricultural laria the District Collector based on the Unit Rates agreed upon at a Jirga comprising Village Committee (VC) and District Collector.
+The Project through District Collector will pay cash compensation through crossed cheque with assistance from PRO Identified owners will be assisted by the Director-SRU to prepare legal documents in support of their ownership.